-In this connection, the following arrangements will come into effect on 29 January 2024.
+In this connection, the following arrangements have been come into effect on 29 January 2024.

 ARRANGEMENTS

 Actionable Corporate Communications4

 The Company will send the Actionable Corporate Communications to Shareholders individually in electronic form by email.
 If the Company does not possess the email address of a Shareholder or the email address provided is not functional5, the Company will send the Actionable Corporate Communications in printed form together with a request form for soliciting the Shareholder’s functional email address to facilitate electronic dissemination of Actionable Corporate Communications in the future.